FIRSTTeam102/cpp-style-guide/README.md

 # Introduction
 This guide lists C++ coding conventions/recommendations for use with WPILib-based robot programming.

-This guide is based on [GeoSoft's](https://geosoft.no/development/cppstyle.html), [WPILib's](https://github.com/wpilibsuite/styleguide/blob/main/cppguide.html), and conventions previously used in our code.
+It is based on [GeoSoft's](https://geosoft.no/development/cppstyle.html), [WPILib's](https://github.com/wpilibsuite/styleguide/blob/main/cppguide.html), and conventions previously used in our code.

 ## Layout
-Conventions are grouped by topic, and each convention is numbered to make it easier to refer to.

-Conventions are written using this layout:
+Conventions are grouped by topic, and each convention has an ID to make it easier to refer to.
+They are written using this layout:

 **S#.
 Short description**

 `Example (if available)`

 Longer description and reasoning